 Wal-Mart was also named in the lawsuit for selling and placing into the stream of commerce the defective pressure cooker.

-The Ammons Law Firm LLP has a nationwide practice devoted to getting justice for people and businesses in cases against wrongdoers, manufacturers of defective products and insurance companies that wrongfully deny their policyholder’s claims.
+The Ammons Law Firm has a nationwide practice devoted to getting justice for people and businesses in cases against wrongdoers, manufacturers of defective products and insurance companies that wrongfully deny their policyholder’s claims.

 Contact our legal team today at (281) 801-5617 to learn how we can help with product liability claims.